liferay/liferay-portal-cloud-native/learn-resources/README.markdown

 ## Previewing Liferay Learn Resource Links

 If you want to test your link, you don't have to recompile your module.
-From this folder (`learn-resources`), you can run a quick dev server that's configured with only one property/environment variable:
+From this folder (`learn-resources`), you can run a quick dev server that's configured with only one portal property/environment variable:

 ```properties
 learn.resources.mode=dev|off|on